Analytic formulas for topological degree of non-smooth mappings: the even-dimensional case: Index of a H older continuous twist

 This Lemma describes the diagonal terms in the decomposition \eqref{ffive}.
 To describe the products with the off-diagonal terms, we need some notation for the integral kernels.
 Set $K_1=K_2=K_A$ and $K_3=K_4=W_0$.
 For $I\in\Gamma_k$ we define the integral kernel

 \begin{lem} The function

 is absolutely integrable over $X^{2k}$ for all $w=0,1,\ldots, k$. \end{lem}

-This Lemma is a direct consequence of Theorem \ref{commsats} and Theorem \ref{russotracethm} since the sum over $\Gamma^w_k$ corresponds to the sum of the supertraces of the products between $p$ and $2(k-w)$ commutators between $p$ and $K_A$ and $2w$ commutators between $p$ and $W_0$.
+This Lemma is a direct consequence of Theorem \ref{commsats} and Theorem \ref{russotracethmeven} since the sum over $\Gamma^w_k$ corresponds to the sum of the supertraces of the products between $p$ and $2(k-w)$ commutators between $p$ and $K_A$ and $2w$ commutators between $p$ and $W_0$.
 In fact, when $w>0$ the integral of \eqref{wsum} will be the trace of a finite rank operator.
 One can decompose the function \eqref{wsum} even further by decomposing $\Gamma_k^w$ into equivalence classes under the equivalence relation $1\sim 2$ and $3\sim 4$, which again will be a decomposition into absolutely integrable functions.

-\begin{sats} Suppose that $A$ is an elliptic pseudo-differential operator of order at least $\alpha$ on the compact manifold $X$ without boundary, acting from $E$ to $E'$.
+\begin{sats} Suppose that $A$ is an elliptic differential operator of positive order on the compact manifold $X$ without boundary, acting from $E$ to $E'$.
 If $p:X\to \Ko(\C^N)$ is a projection valued, H\"older continuous function of exponent $\alpha$ and $2k-1>\max(\dim(X)/\alpha,2)$, the following index formula holds:

 where the trace is taken over $(E\oplus E')\otimes \C^N$ and we identify $x_1=x_{2k+1}$.
 All of the integrals are absolutely convergent. \end{sats}